Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Proposed Method

 \subsection{Spatial Transformer Module}

+The CBT-Net model gives real-valued MV predictions denoted by $\mathcal{M}_{S \times S}$.
+However, the block translations to generate the frame predictions as performed in conventional block motion estimation algorithms would require integer valued MVs since the pixels of the reference frames are only defined at integer locations.
+Simply rounding the real valued MVs to the nearest integer for the purpose of block translations does not solve the problem since the gradients of the round function are zero almost everywhere which is not amenable to learning using back propagation.
+We propose a solution that overcomes this difficulty using a spatial transformer module.
+We designed the spatial transformer module to obtain the prediction signals through block translations in a manner that is conducive to back-propagation.
 A spatial transformer is a differentiable module that can be inserted within a CNN model to perform generic geometric transformations of an image or feature map \cite{stn}.
-It was used in \cite{unsupflow} to perform a differentiable backward warp for optical flow estimation.
-In order to train the CBT-Net model using backpropagation, we employed a spatial transformer module to translate non-overlapping blocks of the reference frames $R_P$ and $R_F$ according to the predicted set of MVs $\{\mathcal{M}_{64 \times 64}, \mathcal{M}_{32 \times 32}, \mathcal{M}_{16 \times 16}, \mathcal{M}_{8 \times 8}\}$ in a differentiable manner, to obtain the predictions of frame $Q$ corresponding to each block size and reference frame.
-The spatial transformer module has two components, which are implemented as described next: \begin{itemize} \item \textit{Grid generation}: the purpose of this step is to find the locations of an input image or feature map that are to be sampled to generate the spatially transformed output image or feature map \cite{stn}.
-In order to derive the sampling grid that achieved the block translations specified by the predicted MVs, we first upsampled each of the predicted MVs to the spatial resolution of the input frames using nearest neighbor interpolation.
+In the context of motion estimation, spatial transformers have been employed to perform feature warping \cite{pwc} and frame warping \cite{unsupflow, unflow} to learn dense optical flows.
+It was also used in \cite{affine} to learn affine transformations to conduct whole-frame predictions.
+Unlike these previous methods, in our model, the spatial transformer module estimates differentiable local block translations, by an efficient grid generation process as described later in this section.
+Specifically, it serves to translate non-overlapping blocks of the reference frames $R_P$ and $R_F$ according to the predicted set of MVs $\{\mathcal{M}_{64 \times 64}, \mathcal{M}_{32 \times 32}, \mathcal{M}_{16 \times 16}, \mathcal{M}_{8 \times 8}\}$ in a differentiable manner.
+This module thus generates the predictions of frame $Q$ corresponding to each block size and reference frame in order to compute the model's self-supervised loss.
+The components of the spatial transformer module as well as its role in the proposed framework are illustrated in Fig. \ref{fig:stn}.
+The inputs to the spatial transformer module are the set of MVs generated by the CBT-Net and the two reference frames.
+The two steps that constitute the spatial transformer module are described next: \begin{itemize} \item \textit{Grid generation}: the purpose of this step is to find the locations of an input image or feature map that are to be sampled to generate the spatially transformed output image or feature map \cite{stn}.
+While the predicted elementwise motion parameters can be directly applied to perform warping through coordinate transformation in \cite{pwc, unsupflow, unflow,affine}, the CBT-Net generates the motion parameters at the block level.
+The grid generation process employed to accomplish block translations can be elucidated with the help of Fig. \ref{fig:grid} for a single block size and reference frame.
+The predicted motion fields as shown in Fig. \ref{fig:grid}(a) are first upsampled to the spatial resolution of the input frames using nearest neighbor interpolation.
+Fig. \ref{fig:grid}(b) represents the upsampled motion field, where all pixels within the individual $S \times S$ blocks get the same value of the pixelwise MVs as indicated by the different color coded regions; the block colors correspond to the ones used to represent the corresponding MVs in Fig. \ref{fig:grid}(a).
+This step effectively ensures that all pixels within the same block get the same MV $(u_i, v_i)$, thereby achieving the desired block translations.
 Let the upsampled MV matrix for $S \times S$ blocks of size $W \times H \times 4$ be ${\mathcal{M}}_{S \times S}^{\ast}$.
-If $\mathcal{G}(x,y) = (x,y)$ is the sampling grid for the identity transformation, the sampling grid for translating the $S \times S$ blocks is derived as
+If $\mathcal{G}(x,y) = (x,y)$ is the sampling grid for the identity transformation as shown in Fig. \ref{fig:grid}(c), then the sampling grid for translating the $S \times S$ blocks is derived as